Zelhorst92/MyPortfolio/README.md

 os.environ["STRIPE_SECRET_KEY"] = ""
 os.environ["STRIPE_WH_SECRET"] = ""
 ```
+- The **USE_POSTGRES** is toggler for when you have set up the heroku postgres database.
+It should for now be empty.

 - The **SECRET_KEY** you'll have to provide yourself.
 It can be anything, but the longer the key, the safer it is.